zadi15/picoLCD/README.md

 You're now able to use picoLCD's functions as explained in `picoLCD/FUNCTIONS.md`!

-An example of a program using picoLCD can be
+An example of a program using picoLCD can be found in `main.c` that writes "Hello World Mr. LCD Screen!" and then inserts a character directly using it's ascii code (from the binary character code).